renesas-rz/rzg_hmi_sdk/docs/docs/wiki/common_update-linux-package.md

-# Update Linux Package in HMI SDK
+# How to Update Linux Packages in the HMI SDK

 The HMI SDK is configured using RZ/G Verified Linux Package (hereinafter referred to as "VLP/G") or Board Support Package (hereinafter referred to as "BSP").
 When the VLP/G or the BSP in the HMI SDK is updated to fix issues, you can replace the VLP/G or the BSP with new one.